daintym0sh/SafeAutoCodeKata/README.md

 # SafeAutoCodeKata

 This is a WPF project used to create a report from data contained in a text file (sample data shown below).
 Each line starts with word indicating the type of data contained in the line.
-The output report contains a list of the drivers sorted with their average speed and total distance.
-Ths list is sorted by total distance.
+The output report contains a list of the drivers (sorted by distance) with their average speed and total distance.

 ## Sample Data
 Driver John